bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 I usually code in ClojureScript, so I thought it would be interesting to demonstrate how I would go about writing this widget in JavaScript.
-ClojureScript and React together have given me a preference for extremely straightforward, live, functional JavaScript, while abstaining from absolutely everything that isn't needed.
+ClojureScript and React together have given me a preference for extremely straightforward, live reloadable, functional code, while abstaining from absolutely everything that isn't needed.

 ClojureScript has inspired me to write my JavaScript in a way that